just-the-docs/just-the-docs/docs/training/std-1.md

     * Tzeentch Gravity
         * Pulls avatars and slow projectiles.
         * Works on sims without push AND the effects are raycasted
-            * meaning they do not pull you throw walls.
+            * meaning they do not pull you through walls.
         * Can be shot to end its effect early.

     * Slaanesh Torment